 Kuruva Islands is a group of three scenic islands, a river delta in the middle of a tributary in the Kabini River.
-Spread over 950 acres of land, Kuruva Island is an uninhabited island that is a home to rare species of birds, orchids, herbal plants, etc..
+Spread over 950 acres of land, Kuruva Island is an uninhabited island that is home to rare species of birds, orchids, herbal plants, etc.

-Dwelling deep into this island, you can sight many attractive things like bridges made up of bamboo trees and other rare species of trees.
+Dwelling deep into this island, you can see many attractive things like bridges made of bamboo trees and other rare species of trees.
 Offering the rustic charm and feel of Kerala’s local life and culture, enjoy exploring the unspoiled paradise.
-You can access the islands by small boats, bamboo rafts or fiber boats.
+You can access the islands by small boats, bamboo rafts, or fiber boats.

 7. Adventure at Wayanad Wildlife Sanctuary

-Wayanad Wildlife Sanctuary, also known as Muthanga Wildlife Sanctuary, is one of the must-visit places on Wayanad tour.
+Wayanad Wildlife Sanctuary, also known as Muthanga Wildlife Sanctuary, is one of the must-visit places on the Wayanad tour.
 An integral part of the Nilgiri Biosphere Reserve, the sanctuary combines Nagarhole and Bandipur of Karnataka along with Mudumalai of Tamil Nadu.
-Spanning over an area of 344 sq km, the sanctuary serves as home to a large number of wild animals some indigenous to the region.
+Spanning over an area of 344 sq km, the sanctuary is home to many wild animals, some indigenous to the region.